-Established in September 2010, the mission of the Navigant Construction Forum™ is to be the industry’s resource for thought leadership and best practices on avoidance and resolution of construction project disputes globally.
+Established in September 2010, the mission of the Navigant Construction Forum™ is to be the industry’s resource for thought leadership, construction consultation, and best practices on avoidance and resolution of construction project disputes globally.
 “Building on lessons learned in global construction dispute avoidance and resolution”, the Navigant Construction Forum™ issues papers and reports, makes presentations and offer seminars on the most critical issues related to the avoidance or mitigation of construction disputes and the resolution of such disputes.

 Exploring Six Critical Success Factors

 How do you know if a micro-hospital is a fit for your organization?
 We'll help you find out.

 Speaking Engagement: King’s College London FIDIC Summer School

 Liam Holder will present at the King’s College London FIDIC Summer School, a course run by leading practitioners and focusing on the common civil law legal frameworks within which contracts are used.
 Liam’s sessions include: “Prices, Valuation, Payment, Variations and Claims” and “Quantifying the Costs of Change, Prolongation, Disruption, Profit and Overheads”.